What is Day of Music Fullerton?

 Sidewalks: Many musicians will perform on the sidewalks of Fullerton.
 DoMF organizers will secure the necessary permits from the city, so that musicians don’t have to deal with the paperwork or pay fees.

 Parks: DoMF has reserved some prime Fullerton park locations for June 21st concerts.
 Those locations are listed as “on hold” in our matchmaking system, and can be reserved as a venue on a first-come, first-served basis by contacting email@example.com.
-You may register for all other parks yourself, and as with other public spaces, we will secure the necessary permits for you.
+You may register for all other parks yourself, and as with other public spaces, we will work with you to secure the necessary permits.
 See more details on parks below.

 Private Spaces: Restaurants, businesses, community organizations and homeowners may wish to offer their locale as a venue.
 We welcome all comers.
-The only requirements are that the performance space is open to the public at no cost and is outdoors.
+The only requirements are that the performance space is open to the public at no cost.